afragen/git-updater/README.md

 * Donate link: <https://thefragens.com/git-updater-donate>
 * License: MIT

 A simple plugin to enable automatic updates to your GitHub hosted WordPress plugins, themes, and language packs.
-It also allows for the remote installation of plugins or themes.
 Additional API plugins available for Bitbucket, GitLab, Gitea, and Gist.

 [Comprehensive information regarding Git Updater is available in the Knowledge Base.](https://git-updater.com/knowledge-base)